impact-initiatives-research/rcm_apps/README.md

 This part only needs to be done for the submit4validation app, or other apps that need to edit sheets on google drive.

-For the app to work _from the server_, you need to upload a token that allows the this app to access your google sheet this file can be created as follows:
+For the app to work _from the server_, you need to upload a token that allows  this app to access your google sheet.
+This file can be created as follows:

 1. make sure your working directory is the rcm_apps repository root folder (you an check this is the case with `getwd()`)
 2. in the following steps, best to NOT use your personal gmail account.
 Use a throwaway account!